 To find the constraints we need to look for the things that are holding us back.
 This is a lot easier than it sounds.
 Ask anyone in production what is holding up the delivery of an order and you will get an immediate answer.
 Everyone knows what the constraint is but nobody is sure of the right way to resolve it.

-- Construct action plans to achieve these solutions.
-Ensuring consensus on the needed actions which include:
+Actions are necessary to achieve the solutions and to ensure consensus on the needed actions which include:

 The Theory of Constraints provides us with a solution for finding the core processes using the five Focusing Steps.